 The process for backing up files is somewhat different between OneDrive and Azure.

 With OneDrive, there are no choices that you need to make about how your files are backed up.
 Microsoft automatically stores your data in multiple data centers for redundancy.
 Files are saved in “hot” storage, meaning that they can be accessed from anywhere in the world immediately.

-OneDrive has a service level agreement (SLA) of 99.9%, meaning that Microsoft guarantees that it will have no more than five minutes of downtime a month.
+OneDrive has an SLA of 99.9%, meaning that Microsoft guarantees that it will have no more than five minutes of downtime a month.

 With Azure, you have a number of choices to make about how to store your data.
 Azure offers the Files module for storing file libraries, the Blob module for storing unstructured data and SQL databases, and the Tables module for storing NoSQL databases.
 On top of that, you’ll need to decide whether your data is stored “hot” for active use or “cold” for archival purposes.

 You also get to choose the primary data center region your data is stored in with Azure.
 Of course, all data is backed up to multiple data centers for redundancy.
 Azure comes with an SLA of 99.99%, meaning that it experiences less than 30 seconds of downtime per month.